newrelic-experimental/learn-labs-advance-your-nrql/lab-02/readme.md

 The results displayed in this table is much more useful and easier to understand at a glance.
 We can get an idea for which applications are slow without having to read the duration values.
 It provides *intelligence* not just raw data.

 ### ✏️ Challenge #1:
 Now its your turn!
-A colleague has created a chart of the 5 top most hosts that are using a lot of memory.
+A colleague has created a chart of the top 5 hosts that are using a lot of memory.
 Refactor their query so that it uses nested aggregation instead to display a more informative widget "Hosts with low memory remaining"

 This is their query:
 ```